January/February Curriculum Connections

 Early Fine Arts

-In the coming months, we will be focussing on a variety of art mediums.
+In the coming months, we will be focusing on a variety of art mediums.
 Many of the art works that will be discussed and experienced will be inspired by The Middle Ages.
 We will begin weaving our own small blankets This activity will teach the children perseverance as it will be a long term project.

 Early Social Studies